An Inexact Feasible Interior Point Method for Linear Optimization with High Adaptability to Quantum Computers: IF-IPM for SDE Model

 The proposed IF-IPM requires an initial feasible interior solution.
 In practice, such a feasible interior solution is not available.
-In this case, the self-dual embedding formulation \cite{Roos2005_Interior, Ye1994_iteration} can be used where an all-one vector $e$ is a feasible interior point.
-The canonical formulation is more appropriate for the direct use of the self-dual embedding formulation in the proposed IF-IPM.
+In this case, the SDE formulation \cite{Roos2005_Interior, Ye1994_iteration} can be used where an all-one vector $e$ is a feasible interior point.
+The canonical formulation is more appropriate for the direct use of the SDE formulation in the proposed IF-IPM.
 We use the conical formulation of the LO problem as in Definition~\ref{def: LO: conocical}.
 We can derive the self-dual model as

 where $\bar{b}=b'-A'e+e$, $ \bar{c}={A'}^Te+e-c'$, and $\bar{o}=1+{c'}^Te-{b'}^Te$.
 One can verify that the dual problem of~\eqref{eq: self-dual} is itself~\cite{Roos2005_Interior}.
 We write problem~\eqref{eq: self-dual} in the standard format by introducing slack variables $(u,s,\phi,\rho)$ as